samiekamal/samiekamal.github.io/shiny-bot.md

 def moveWindow(windowName, posX, posY):
     """
-    Pass name of window and the window coordinate destination
+    Pass the name of the window and the window coordinate destination
-    EX: moveWindow("Pokemon Insurgence", 0, 0)
+    EX: moveWindow("Pokémon Insurgence", 0, 0)

     Args:
-        windowName: name of window you want to move
+        windowName: name of the window you want to move
         posX: x-cord
         posY: y-cord
     """